awsdocs/amazon-opensearch-service-developer-guide/doc_source/request-signing.md

 ```

 **Tip**
-Both signed samples use the default credential chain\.
+Both signed examples use the default credential chain\.
 Run `aws configure` using the AWS CLI to set your credentials\.

 ## Python<a name="request-signing-python"></a>

-This sample uses the [opensearch\-py](https://pypi.org/project/opensearch-py/) client for Python, which you can install using [pip](https://pypi.python.org/pypi/pip)\.
+This example uses the [opensearch\-py](https://pypi.org/project/opensearch-py/) client for Python, which you can install using [pip](https://pypi.python.org/pypi/pip)\.
+You must provide values for `region` and `host`\.

 ```
 from opensearchpy import OpenSearch, RequestsHttpConnection, AWSV4SignerAuth